 Consequently, it is clear that a 'practising Catholic' will be someone who, despite weaknesses and personal sinfulness, decides to make only those substantive life choices which follow the "Way, the Truth and the Life".
-These choices are often made at great personal cost and sacrifice but are made freely and out of a profound love for God.
-This way of life is not vague or unknown but is manifest fully and most clearly in the person of Jesus Christ and unfolded in the teachings of His Church.
+These choices are often made at great personal cost and sacrifice but are or unknown but is manifest fully and most clearly in the person of Jesus Christ and unfolded in the teachings of His Church.

-There are substantive life choices though which are incompatible with the teaching of the Catholic Church and objectively impair our communion with the Church for as long as we adhere to them; they are objectively grave in nature and are objectively incompatible with God's law.33
+There are substantive life choices though which are incompatible with the teaching of the Catholic Church and objectively impair our communion with the Church for as long as we adhere to them; they are objectively grave in nature and are objectively incompatible with God's law.